Can You Sell Your Life Insurance Policy?

 - The cash payouts are tax-free and non-regulated.

-Some potential drawbacks of a viatical settlement include the fact that your beneficiaries will no longer receive the face value of your life insurance policy as a death benefit when you pass away.
+Some potential drawbacks of a viatical settlement include that your beneficiaries will no longer receive the face value of your life insurance policy as a death benefit when you pass away.
 Additionally, if you have any creditors, they could make claims on your viatical settlement payout amount, so be sure to take care of any outstanding debts beforehand.
-Also, if you rely on any form of public assistance, such as Food Stamps, Medicaid, etc., your viatical settlement could make you ineligible for these programs.
+Also, if you rely on public assistance, such as Food Stamps, Medicaid, etc., your viatical settlement could make you ineligible for these programs.

 Is Selling Your Policy Worth It?